 Q & A

-The pores we see on our skin represent the openings of hair follicles and sweat ducts.
+Pores on the skin represent openings of hair follicles and sweat ducts.
 These pores do not ‘breathe’ in the usual sense – our lungs take care of that need.
 Yet, it can help to keep your pores open.
-Sweat gland openings can become obstructed – for example, by wearing skin … [Read More...]
+Sweat gland openings can become obstructed – for example, by wearing skin tight clothing … [Read More...]

 REPAIRING THE SKIN BARRIER